They all look the same, dress the same way, use the same facial expressions and body language but each will tell you he's 'doing his own thing' |

 If a boss wants to develop a rapport and create a relaxed atmosphere with a nervous employee, he could copy the employee's posture to achieve this end.
 Similarly, an up-and-coming employee may be seen copying his boss's gestures in an attempt to show agreement when the boss is giving his opinion.
 Using this knowledge, it is possible to influence others by mirroring their positive gestures and posture.
 This has the effect of putting the other person in a receptive and relaxed frame of mind, because he can 'see' that you understand his point of view.

 Before you mirror someone's body language, however, you must take into consideration your relationship with that person.
-Let's say, for example, the junior employee of a corporation has asked for a pay rise and is called into the manager's office.
-The employee enters the manager's office, the manager asks him to sit down and assumes the Catapult with a Figure-Four showing the employee a superior, dominant attitude.
-But what would happen if the junior then copied the manager's dominant body language while discussing the potential salary rise?
+Let's say, for example, a corporate employee has asked for a pay rise and is called into his manager's office.
+The employee enters the office, the manager asks him to sit down and assumes the Catapult with a Figure-Four showing the employee a superior, dominant attitude.
+But what would happen if the subordinate then instinctively copied the manager's dominant body language while discussing the potential salary increase?

-Even if the employee's talk was on a subordinate level, the manager could feel affronted by the employee's body language and his job could be in jeopardy.
-Mirroring is also effective for intimidating or disarming 'superior' types who try to take control.
+Even if the employee's manner of speaking and phrasing was typical of a subordinate, the manager could feel affronted by the employee's body language, placing the employee's pay increase request in doubt and perhaps posing a threat to his future promotability.
+Mirroring is also effective for intimidating or disarming people who deem themselves 'superior' and try to take control of situations.
 Accountants, lawyers and managers are notorious for using superiority body language clusters around people they consider inferior.
 By mirroring, you can disconcert them and force a change of position.
 But never do it to the boss.

 Mirroring is a good strategy to use if you are part of a presentation team.
 Decide, in advance, that when the team spokesperson makes a gesture or takes a posture when speaking, the entire team will mirror.
 This not only gives your team the powerful appearance of being cohesive, it can frighten the hell out of competitors who suspect something is up, even though they can't quite figure out what it is.